-Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 1.2 A complaint must be defined as: 'an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the landlord, its own staff, or those acting on its behalf, affecting a resident or group of residents.' Υ The Complaints Policy - 2.1 refers to this definition Reinformed in staff training programme and training document provided to all staff.
+Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 1.2 A complaint must be defined as: 'an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the landlord, its own staff, or those acting on its behalf, affecting a resident or group of residents.'
+Y The Complaints Policy (Section 2.1) Reinforced in staff training programme and training document provided to all staff.
 The policy already had this definition in it, so no change required.
-Complaints are a standing agenda item for all contractor/managing agent meetings and are logged on our system.
+Complaints are a standing agenda item for all contractor/managing agent meeting and are logged on our system.
 1.3 A resident does not have to use the word 'complaint' for it to be treated as such.
 Whenever a resident expresses dissatisfaction landlords must give them the choice to make complaint.
 A complaint that is submitted via a third party or representative must be handled in line with the landlord's complaints policy.
-Y Staff training programme and training document provided to all staff on 28/3/24.
-Complaint handling is included in the contractor tender document along with expectations and response timescale Training: - 30/4/24 - Customer Care Team 25/4/24 - Managers 6/5/24 Housing Team 16/5/24 Maintenance Team Organisational culture - refer to customer experience strategy Future tenders will include the new Code timescales.
+Y Staff training programme and training document provided to all staff on 28/3/24 and follow up customer experience training in November 2024 Complaint handling is included in the contractor tender document along with expectations and response timescale Organisational culture - refer to customer experience strategy Future tenders will align with the Code timescales.
 1.4 Landlords must recognise the difference between a service request and a complaint.
 This must be set out in their complaints policy.
 A service request is a request from a resident to the landlord requiring action to be taken to put something right.
 Service requests are not complaints, but must be recorded, monitored and reviewed regularly.
-Y Complaints Policy updated (2.1 and 2.2 refer) Reinforced in staff training programme and training document provided to all staff.
-An agenda items on all team meetings Service request reports are sent to each operational team monthly for review and raised at contractors meetings (Evidence: Contractor meeting minutes) 1.5 A complaint must be raised when the resident expresses dissatisfaction with the response to their service request, even if the handling of the service request remains ongoing.
+Y Complaints Policy (Section 2.1 and 2.2) Reinforced in staff training programme and training document provided to all staff.
+An agenda items on all team meetings to look at trends Quarterly reports are presented to Board and available on the website Service request reports are sent to each operational team monthly for review and raised at contractors meeting

+1.5 A complaint must be raised when the resident expresses dissatisfaction with the response to their service request, even if the handling of the service request remains ongoing.
 Landlords must not stop their efforts to address the service request if the resident complains.
-Y Complaint Policy (2.3 refers) Staff training programme and training document provided to all staff included identifying, and actioning service requests.
-Training document provided to third party contractors/agents Complaint handling is included in the contractor tender document along with expectations and response timescale.
-Future tenders will include the new Code timescales.
+Y Complaint Policy (Section 2.3) Staff training programme and training document provided to all staff included identifying, and actioning service requests.
+Monitoring of service requests and handling is carried out by operational managers • Complaints are a standing agenda item for all contractor/managing agent meeting and are logged on our system.
 1.6 An expression of dissatisfaction with services made through a survey is not defined as a complaint, though wherever possible, the person completing the survey should be made aware of how they can pursue a complaint if they wish to.
 Where landlords ask for wider feedback about their services, they also must provide details of how residents can complain.
 Y At the end of each survey, we conduct the customer has a link to log a complaint (Evidence - planned maintenance satisfaction survey)